dell/csm-docs/content/docs/csidriver/features/powerstore.md

 CSI Driver for Dell EMC Powerstore is supported in the NAT environment for NFS protocol.

 The user will be able to install the driver and able to create pods.

+## PV/PVC Metrics

+CSI Driver for Dell EMC Powerstore 2.1.0 and above supports volume health monitoring.
+To enable Volume Health Monitoring from the node side, the alpha feature gate CSIVolumeHealth needs to be enabled.
+To set interval of monitoring volume health condition, set the parameter `volumeHealthMonitorInterval`.